-The teaching in Ephesians 2 is that those laws were abolished in Christ, because the real substance of the bride was revealed by the sacrifice of the Perfect Lamb, so the foreshadow (the physical Jews) was no longer the focus.
+The teaching in Ephesians 2 is that those laws were abolished in Christ, because the real substance of the bride was revealed after the sacrifice of the Perfect Lamb, so the foreshadow (separation of physical Jews and Gentiles) was no longer the focus.
 There were no longer physical Jews vs. physical Gentiles in Messiah (Galatians 3:28-29).

 The same occurred with the destruction of the physical temple, as that also foreshadowed the bride.
 So, those areas of the law that were foreshadows of future-revealed real substances were no longer necessary, except for the benefit of their instruction, as both the animal sacrifice laws and the clean vs. unclean laws present physical details to demonstrate the meanings of the spiritual real substances (i.e., the bride sacrificing her flesh daily, the bride keeping herself separated from the world, etc.).

 The only thing about the Sabbaths that was nailed to the tree were the laws that dictated HOW the Sabbaths had to be observed—the physical rituals that were mandated for how the physical Jews were required to observe the Sabbaths.
 Those no longer exist, and Messiah’s bride is free to honor Yah’s days according to individual conscience, which is a far cry from stating that the Sabbaths have ended.